 The Health Policy Fellowship (HPF) is a year-long leadership training program designed to give osteopathic physicians the skills they need to analyze, formulate, and implement health policy on the local, state, and national levels with the purpose of increasing access to affordable, quality health care.
 The HPF is sponsored by AACOM and coordinated by the HPF office at the Ohio University College of Osteopathic Medicine (OU-HCOM).

 The program is designed for practicing or teaching osteopathic physicians who are preparing for leadership roles in the profession and positions of influence in health policy.
-Applications will also be considered from individuals with an established professional connection with the osteopathic profession (for example: directors of medical education, hospital administrators, and executive directors of state osteopathic associations).
+Applications will also be considered from individuals with an established connection to the osteopathic profession (e.g., directors of medical education, hospital administrators, and executive directors of state osteopathic associations).

-Fellows will attend an intensive five-day academic orientation in Washington, DC before entering the regimen of eight three-day weekend seminars, usually beginning Friday at 8:00 a.m. and finishing Sunday at noon.
-Seminars are rotated among osteopathic colleges and the offices of the AOA and AACOM.
+Fellows will attend an intensive five-day academic orientation in Washington, DC before entering a regimen of eight three-day weekend seminars, usually beginning Friday at 8:00 AM. and finishing Sunday at noon.
+Seminars rotate among osteopathic colleges and the offices of the AOA and AACOM.
 Between monthly seminars, fellows are expected to devote a minimum of 20 hours to reading, research, and completing written assignments.

-In order to enhance the fellows' ability to evaluate, articulate, and formulate concise and objective assessments of health policy issues, fellows will complete two health policy issue analysis briefs.
-Program faculty and staff provide research, writing, and editing support.
+To enhance their ability to evaluate, articulate, and formulate concise and objective assessments of health policy issues, fellows will complete two health policy issue analysis briefs.
+Program faculty and staff provide research, writing, and editorial support.

 join a cadre of health policy experts from which the profession can draw to staff committees and task forces at the federal and state levels, testify on issues relevant to osteopathic medicine and education, and develop policy positions.

-The curriculum in health policy offers a broad range of analytic and communication tools applicable to health policy, including:
+The curriculum offers a broad range of analytic and communication tools applicable to health policy, including:

 - Foundations of health policy